DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-01-06-closing-an-application.md

 - withdrawing an offer (offer withdrawn)
 - marking a condition as not met (conditions not met)

 Providers give candidates different types of feedback depending on what they’re doing.
-For example, when rejecting a candidate, providers fill out structured reasons for rejection.
-Whereas, when withdrawing an offer, they get a free text box.
+For example, providers fill out structured reasons for rejection when rejecting a candidate.
+They get a free text box instead when withdrawing an offer.

 It’s not always clear to providers what the difference is between rejection and withdrawal.